expert-kit/expert-kit/README.md

 - Zero-downtime cluster expansion as needs grow
 - Running massive MoE models on every day hardware

+## Quick Start

+Here exists some tutorials to help you quickly start with Expert Kit.

+1. [DeepSeek-tiny](./doc/tutorial/deepseek-tiny.md): A tailored MoE model with DeepSeek-V3 architecture and small parameter count, designed for quick evaluation and testing of the Expert Kit framework.
+2. [Qwen3-30B-A3B](./doc//tutorial/qwen3-moe-a3b-demo.md): A demo for running the Qwen3-30B-A3B model with Expert Kit, showcasing the framework's capabilities in handling real-world MoE models.

 ## Key Features

 Expert-Level Parallelism